Ssimoes48/Food-Deserts-Analysis/README_scatters_KL.md

 While possible minor trends were identified in the relationships for obesity and diabetes above, again, the correlation coeffiecents (in absolute value) ranged only from 0.17 to 0.27, indicating that there is no statistically significant dependency of incidence of these health factors as a function of the Food Environment Index.
-This suggests that regardless of easy or difficult access to healthy food, the number of people with diabetes and number of people with obesity does not change.
+This suggests that regardless of easy or difficult access to healthy food, the number of people with diabetes and the number of people with obesity does not change.
 Therefore, we cannot reject the null hypothesis.

 In relation to food stamps, the data showed a slightly higher correlation between the use of food stamps and FEI in the US as a whole (r = 0.40), versus the use of foodstamps and FEI in Montana (r = 0.0).
 This suggests a possible difference between these two populations.
-However, the correlation coefficient is still too low to prove the alternative hypothesis.
+However, the correlation coefficients were still too low to prove the alternative hypothesis.

 ## Limitations

-Available health data did not parse characteristics to the census tract level, while food desert data did.
-We utilized the Food Environment Index because it was the best indicator for ease of access to healthy food at the county level.
+Available health data did not parse characteristics to the census tract level, while the food desert data did.
+We utilized the Food Environment Index because it was the best indicator for access to healthy food at the county level.
 While our analysis did not show statistically signifiant relationships, there were minor trends suggesting that a more detailed analysis could provide a different result.
 Heath data (e.g. for obesity and diabetes) specific to a census tract could prove more valueable in determining whether a relationship between health effects and food deserts exists.

 ## Resources